-Specific reasons why the studies on the source substances do not meet these criteria are explained further below under the applicable information requirement sections A.1., A.2., A.4., A.5., B.2., B.3 and C.4.
+Specific reasons why the studies on the source substance do not meet these criteria are explained further below under the applicable information requirement sections A.3., B.2., B.3.
 Therefore, no reliable predictions can be made for these information requirements.